SII-Hui/NI-Tex/README.md

 - [ ] 📂 Training Dataset
 - [ ] ⚙️ Training Code

-⭐ We will open-source the Inference Code and Pretrained Models within 1 month after the paper is accepted, and the Training Dataset and Training Code within 3 months.
+⭐ We will open-source the Inference Code and Model Checkpoints within 4 months, and the Training Dataset and Training Code within 6 months.

 ---